andrewcooke/choochoo/docs/fit-cookbook.md

 ## Find FIT Files with Values

-This has got us curious.
+This has made us curious.
 Do we have any rides where we exceed 17m/s?

     > ch2 fit --grep 'record:enhanced_speed>17' --match 0 --name *.fit
-        INFO: Version 0.11.0
+        INFO: Version 0.11.1
         INFO: Using database at ...
     2017-01-31-lad.fit
     2017-06-11-sp2.fit